At A Woman's Place, we're committed to putting our money where our mouth is.

 Learn more about Kendra Horn at kendrahorn.com.

 Gina Ortiz Jones successfully flipped Texas' 23rd Congressional District.
 Raised in San Antonio by a hard-working immigrant, single mother from the Philippines, from the time she was a young girl, Ortiz Jones knew she wanted to serve and give back.
 After graduating from Boston University with a BA and MA in Economics, and a BA in East Asian Studies, Ortiz Jones entered the U.S. Air Force as an intelligence officer, where she served 12 years of active duty service.

 Her career in national security, intelligence, and defense continued in the years that followed, including the role of Senior Advisor for Trade Enforcement, a position President Obama created by Executive Order in 2012.
 She would later be invited to serve as a Director for Investment at the Office of the U.S. Trade Representative where she led the portfolio that reviewed foreign investments to ensure they did not pose national security risks.

-Ortiz Jones is running for Congress to bring her unmatched experience, unique perspective, and the core values instilled in her while growing up in San Antonio to work for all of us in Washington.
+Ortiz Jones ran for Congress to bring her unmatched experience, unique perspective, and the core values instilled in her while growing up in San Antonio to work for all of us in Washington.
 She will fight every day to ensure all Americans are given the opportunities and promise of a better future that our country gave to her and her family.

 Learn more about Gina Ortiz Jones at ginaortizjones.com.